-(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?
+(C3.2) Does your organization use climate-related scenario analysis to inform its strategy?

-No, and we do not anticipate doing so in the next two years
+No, but we anticipate using qualitative and/or quantitative analysis in the next two years

-(C3.1c) Why does your organization not use climate-related scenario analysis to inform its strategy?
+(C3.2b) Why does your organization not use climate-related scenario analysis to inform its strategy?